Oregon City, Oregon: Museums and historic buildings

 Museums include the Museum of the Oregon Territory and the End of the Oregon Trail Interpretive Center, with costumed "living history" guides.
 The Clackamas County Historical Society archives, housed in the Museum of the Oregon Territory, also include the incorporation plat for the city of San Francisco.
 Clackamas Heritage Partners owns and operates these museums, along with the Stevens Crawford Museum.
 In 2009, Clackamas Heritage Partners announced that it could no longer afford to keep the museums open.
 The End of the Oregon Trail Interpretive Center was closed to the public indefinitely in September 2009; the Stevens Crawford Museum and Museum of the Oregon Territory, staffed largely by volunteers, continued to operate on a limited schedule.

 The End of the Oregon Trail Interpretive Center eventually reopened during the summer of 2013 with the support of grants and donations from numerous sources.

 The Stevens-Crawford Heritage House Museum is a 1908 structure with 11 furnished rooms; exhibiting furniture from the collection of the Clackamas County Historical Society to replicate an Edwardian era home and Progressive Era narrative.
-Other historical buildings in Oregon City include the McLoughlin House, the Ermatinger House (oldest in Clackamas County), the Ainsworth House, the Harvey Cross House, and the First Congregational Church.
+Other historical buildings in Oregon City include the McLoughlin House, the Ermatinger House (oldest in Clackamas County), the Bank of Commerce Building, the Ainsworth House, the Harvey Cross House, the Oregon City Masonic Lodge, and the First Congregational Church.

 The Oregon City Bridge over the Willamette River, built in 1922, is listed on the National Register of Historic Places, as is the Oregon City Municipal Elevator.

 Parks

 Oregon City has over 22 city parks.
 One of the city's larger parks is Clackamette Park, at the confluence of the Clackamas and Willamette Rivers.
 The park's features include RV camping, a boat launch and dock, a skateboard park, and other recreational facilities.
 Several community festivals are held there throughout the year.
-Other major parks include Chapin, Hillendale, Jon Storm Park, Rivercrest, and the new Wesley Lynn.
+Other major parks include Chapin, Hillendale, Jon Storm Park, Rivercrest, and Wesley Lynn.